zwatkins15/dbts-mon/README.md

 - Simple JSON-based messaging system for communication between clients and the server
 - Lightweight and easy-to-understand codebase

+### Future Features

+- Expand data sent by clients to include hostname, most recent apt update/apt upgrade, external IP, IP of eth0, IP of eth1, users on system
+- Expand web interface to look nicer, and have a tasks queue page that allows creation, deletion, editing, and status of tasks
+- Encrypt communication between server and client
+- Modular system for tasks that can be assigned to clients

 ## Prerequisites

 - Python 3.9+